feliperomero3/ContosoUniversityPremiere/README.md

 ## Notes

-We have added a few architecture 'enhacements'
+We have added a few architecture 'enhancements'

 - IoW and Repository pattern
 - ViewModels to separate UI and DAL